top of page

 The Beginning

 When Alia was younger we did notice things like balance was never her strong point at play parks.
 She'd struggle to balance on a 1 meter wide spirit level which we always through was odd, but didn't read much into it at the time.
-Trying to play on the beams, or riding a bike was extremely frustrating. as she would often not get enough speed up due to muscle fatigue and end up falling into bushes and nettles!
+Trying to play on the beams, or riding a bike was extremely frustrating, as she would often not get enough speed up due to muscle fatigue and end up falling into bushes and nettles!
 She also lagged a little behind when playing with friends or her cousins, for example in the woods near my sister’s home, all the girls would be running about on a dog walk, chasing through the woods and acting like kids do at this age, Alia would get tired a lot faster than the others and looking back now it's easy to see the signs, but at the time we just thought that all kids are different and develop at different speeds.

 Testing